AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

    3. Test case: `loan not repaid 1`
       Expected: `list loan` command shows 1st loan as outstanding

+### List Expenses
+1. Show List of expense
+   1. Test case: `list expense` <br/>
+   Expected (if not empty): Shows a list of all expense's description and amount
+   3. Expected (if empty): Shows nothing

+### Add Expense
+1. Adding an expense
+   1. Test case: `add expense d/pencil a/2` <br/>
+   2. Test case: `add expense d/drinks a/5` <br/>
+   Expected: Either expense is added to the expenseList.
+Can be seen via `list expense` command.

+### Delete Expense
+1. Deleting an expense
+   1. Prerequisites: At least 1 Expense saved; or shown when using `list expense` command
+   2. Test case: `delete expense 1` <br/>
+   Expected: The first expense is deleted from the list.
+Details of the deleted expense shown in the status message.

 ### Persistence

 1. Enter any valid command and ensure it is saved by entering `list {category}`.